NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.0.md

 Refer to the Helm 3.9.0 [release notes](https://github.com/helm/helm/releases) and the [Installing Helm guide](https://helm.sh/docs/using_helm/#installing-helm) for more information.

-### Adding an Additional Node to NVIDIA Cloud Native Core
+### Adding an Additional Node to NVIDIA Cloud Native Stack

 Make sure to install the Containerd and Kubernetes packages on additional nodes.